pnnl/FermionicSwap/quirks.md

 ## Quirks

 * I had to specify x64 architecture.
-The compiler thinks QDK is only compiled for that architecture.
-Is this true?
+  * The compiler thinks QDK is only compiled for that architecture.
+  * Is this true, or bad settings on my part?
 * I have no idea what I'm doing with the .csproj files.
 * From time to time, the build hangs.
   * I `taskkill /f /im dotnet.exe` to get control back (ctrl-c from command-line build does nothing).
 Running the exact same build command then produces a successful build, sometimes after a few more taskkills.